You are here

 Most digital signs on campus may be updated to include emergency messages.

-Weather-related closings and other emergencies will be announced by placing an announcement on the UMD home page and on the Emergency Closings page.
+Weather-related closings and other emergencies will be announced by placing an announcement on the UMD home page.
 In the case of a severe emergency, where we need to reach the maximum number of people immediately, the entire UMD website will be replaced with a single page for emergency information.